JFrogChina/JFrog-Platform-k3s-installation/README.md

-# kfs = k3s + frog
+# kfs = k3s + jfrog platform

 ## Problems
-1. More and more components are increasingly complex to install separately, while k3s + jfrog platform is simple
+1. More and more components(e.g. Artifactory, Xray, JAS) are increasingly complex to install separately, while k3s + jfrog platform is simple
 2. k3s + jfrog platform installation requires many docker images, and the customer environment may be airgap
 3. Airgap is not only troublesome to install, but also troublesome to activate offline and configure demo